101shaan/BlitzForge/QUICK_REFERENCE.md

 ## Common Questions & Answers

 **Q: Why did you make your own hash?**
 A: "To show maximum speed and prove why real systems need slow algorithms.
-BlitzHash hits 5-10 GH/s - that's why Argon2 exists!"
+BlitzHash achieves 15.6 GB/s throughput - 8.55x faster than SHA-256!"

 **Q: How fast is it?**
-A: "X billion per second with BlitzHash, my custom algorithm.
-That's 2x faster than MD5!"
+A: "2-3 billion password hashes per second with BlitzHash.
+The data throughput is 15.6 GB/s - that's 8.55 times faster than SHA-256!"

 **Q: Can you crack my password?**
 A: "No - that would be unethical.
 Try online strength checkers instead!"